chipbaber/apex_textdemo/aiAssist.md

 brodie got hurt, swap in the next best player and re-calculate runs per game
 ```

-- - Now lets combine the power of the general and query based AI assistant.
+- Combine the power of the general and query based AI assistant.
 Execute this query and copy the results from the SQL*workshop output.
 ```
 select column_name,
        comments